pomerium/documentation/content/docs/identity-providers/index.md

 ---
+title: Identity Provider Configuration
-title: Identity Providers
+sidebar_label: Identity Providers
-sidebar_position: 4
+description: This article describes how to connect Pomerium to third-party identity providers / single-sign-on services.
 pagination_prev: null
-description: >-
-  This article describes how to connect Pomerium to third-party identity providers / single-sign-on services.
-You will need to generate keys, copy these into your Pomerium settings, and enable the connection.
+pagination_next: null
 ---

-# Identity Provider Configuration

 Pomerium provides single-sign-on authentication and user identity details by integrating with your downstream Identity Provider (**IdP**) of choice.
 That authentication integration is achieved using OAuth2, and [OpenID Connect][openid connect] (**OIDC**).
 Where available, Pomerium also supports pulling additional data (like groups) using directory synchronization.
 An additional API token is required for directory sync.